ApexInsurtech/Aspire/README.md

 and set the run directory to the project root directory for each test.

-## Interacting with the nodes

-### Shell

-When started via the command line, each node will display an interactive shell:

-    Welcome to the Corda interactive shell.
-    Useful commands include 'help' to see what is available, and 'bye' to shut down the node.

-    Tue Nov 06 11:58:13 GMT 2018>>>

-You can use this shell to interact with your node.
-For example, enter `run networkMapSnapshot` to see a list of the other nodes on the network:

-    Tue Nov 06 11:58:13 GMT 2018>>> run networkMapSnapshot
-    [
-      {
-      "addresses" : [ "localhost:10002" ],
-      "legalIdentitiesAndCerts" : [ "O=Notary, L=London, C=GB" ],
-      "platformVersion" : 3,
-      "serial" : 1541505484825
-    },
-      {
-      "addresses" : [ "localhost:10005" ],
-      "legalIdentitiesAndCerts" : [ "O=PartyA, L=London, C=GB" ],
-      "platformVersion" : 3,
-      "serial" : 1541505382560
-    },
-      {
-      "addresses" : [ "localhost:10008" ],
-      "legalIdentitiesAndCerts" : [ "O=PartyB, L=New York, C=US" ],
-      "platformVersion" : 3,
-      "serial" : 1541505384742
-    }
-    ]

-    Tue Nov 06 12:30:11 GMT 2018>>>

-You can find out more about the node shell [here](https://docs.corda.net/shell.html).

 ### Client

 `clients/src/main/kotlin/com/template/Client.kt` defines a simple command-line client that connects to a node via RPC